The Film – Kahlil Gibran’s The Prophet

 The Prophet in one sitting.
 If you are teaching the entire unit, you should decide whether to show it once or several times.
 The film clips of the embedded animations used in the lessons are indicated by starting and stopping numbers.
 Please note that these are approximate, depending on your specific version of the film.
 Some clips include a bit of the main story because the poem recitation begins before the animation or continues after it.
 Take the time to set up your projection method before the class begins and bookmark the clip you wish to use so that you can integrate the film clip smoothly into your instruction.
 New and used printed copies of The Prophet are readily available in bookstores and libraries, and over the Internet.
 A new paperback edition is due for release in conjunction with the release of the film.

-The movie (www.gibransprophetmovie.com) is now showing nationally On Demand on cable/satellite systems, listed under “Kahlil/Prophet” and both DVD as well as Blu-Ray’s with special material are available from Amazon.com Please enter your email address in the form below.
+The movie (www.gibransprophetmovie.com) is now showing nationally On Demand on cable/satellite systems, listed under “Kahlil/Prophet” and both DVD as well as Blu-Ray’s with special material are available from Amazon.com Please enter your email address in the form above.
 A new window or tab will open to confirm your subscription to our newsletter.
 Your download will begin immediately.
 Please look in your download folder.
 You will also receive an email with the direct link to your download.
 First-time subscribers will also receive an email with a link to complete their subscription.
+We do not share your email address with third parties.

 - Art History, Philosophy, Social Studies, English Language Arts | Who Was Kahlil Gibran?